 The auction continues.
 One week, Chancellor Philip Hammond is said to be contemplating a large increase in the national minimum wage in an attempt to ‘end low pay’.
 Next, Labour has responded by extending its plans for a higher £10-an-hour minimum wage to include workers under the age of 18.
 These might sound like great ideas, … Continue reading Let’s try to keep politics out of setting minimum wages

 I first visited a food bank in 2017 at the invitation of the Trussell Trust, the admirable charity which runs the UK’s largest network of emergency centres providing food to people in crisis.
-Since then the use of their food banks has continued to grow rapidly.
-Even the government has now acknowledged that this is partly due to … Continue reading Is the UK simply playing catch up on food banks?
+Since then the use of their food banks has continued to grow rapidly, largely due to problems in the benefits system and the transition to … Continue reading Should we try to do without food banks?